Whether you’re reading this on the day it’s published or on some far away date in the future: Welcome!

 It occurred to me the other day that things have changed.
 The online world I stepped away from two years ago doesn’t exactly exist anymore.

-I mean, you can’t go very far on the web these days without stumbling across clickbait, fake news and stories about media irresponsibility.
+I mean, you can’t go very far on the web these days without stumbling across clickbait and propaganda.
 Not to mention hotbeds of hate and anger on Twitter and FaceBook.

 Yes, all this was there two years ago, but not in such frightening and distressing ways.